leanspace/terraform-provider-leanspace/README.md

 There's one folder for each resource type:
 - asset: it has 2 `leanspace_nodes` resources, one inside the other.
 - property: it has as many `leanspace_properties` resources as available types (8)
-- command definition: it has as 1 `leanspace_command_definitions` resource which has all possible metadata types (6) and all possible argument types (7)
+- command definition: it has one `leanspace_command_definitions` resource which has all possible metadata types (6) and all possible argument types (7)
+- command queue: it has one `leanspace_command_queues` resource which links the satellite and ground station nodes.
 - metrics: it has as many `leanspace_metrics` resources as available types (6)

 Finally there is the `imports` folder containing sample resources for each resource to test the import.